all-in-one-of/snippets/Python hou.md

 ```

-### evalParm(path)
-reference to this Python SOP via the node variable, we can use evalParm(path)to access each parameter
+reference to this Python SOP via the node variable, we can use **evalParm(path)** to access each parameter
 ```python
 seed = node.evalParm('seed')
 threshold = node.evalParm('threshold')